 The rehabilitation plan will specify an employment or independent living goal, identify intermediate goals, outline services and resources needed to achieve these goals.
 You and the VRC will work together to implement the plan and achieve successful rehabilitation.

-If the VRC determines that you are not entitled to services, her or she will help you locate other resources to address any rehabilitation and employment needs identified during the evaluation.
+If the VRC determines that you aren't entitled to services, they'll help you locate other resources to address any rehabilitation and employment needs identified during the evaluation.
 Referral to other resources may include state vocational rehabilitation programs, Department of Labor employment programs for disabled veterans, state, federal or local agencies providing services for employment or small business development, internet-based resources for rehabilitation and employment, and information about applying for financial aid.

-Begining October 1, 2011, those who are eligible for both Vocational Rehabilitation and Employment (chapter 31) benefits and Post-9/11 GI Bill (chapter 33) benefits to choose the Post-9/11 GI Bill’s monthly housing allowance instead of the chapter 31 subsistence allowance.
+If you're eligible for both Vocational Rehabilitation and Employment benefits and Post-9/11 GI Bill benefits you can choose the Post-9/11 GI Bill’s monthly housing allowance instead of the VR&E subsistence allowance.

-Serious Employment Handicap (SEH) - A Serious Employment Handicap is defined as a significant impairment of a veteran's ability to prepare for, obtain, or retain employment consistent with his or her abilities, aptitudes and interests.
+Serious Employment Handicap (SEH) - A Serious Employment Handicap is defined as a significant impairment of a veteran's ability to prepare for, get or keep employment consistent with their abilities, aptitudes and interests.
 The SEH must result in the most part from a service-connected disability.

-Note: For veterans rated at 10 percent and for veterans whose 12-year period of basic eligibility has passed, the finding of an SEH is necessary to establish "entitlement."
+Note: For veterans rated at 10% disability and those whose 12-year period of basic eligibility has passed, they must have an SEH to be eligible for benefits.

-Non-Paid Work Experience (NPWE) program - NPWE provides eligible Veterans and Servicemembers the opportunity to obtain training and practical job experience concurrently.
-This program is ideal for Veterans or Servicemembers who have a clearly established career goal, and who learn easily in a hands-on environment.
-This program is also well suited to Veterans or Servicemembers who are having difficulties obtaining employment due to lack of work experience.
+Non-Paid Work Experience (NPWE) program - NPWE provides eligible veterans the opportunity to obtain training and practical job experience at the same time.
+This program is ideal for veterans who have a clearly established career goal, and who learn easily in a hands-on environment.
+This program is also well suited to veterans who are having difficulties obtaining employment due to lack of work experience.
 NPWE programs may be established in federal, state, or local (e.g. city, town, school district) government agencies only.
-The employer may hire the Veteran or Servicemember at any point during the NPWE.
+The employer may hire you at any point during the NPWE.